GiacomoSorbi/String-to-Integer-atoi-/README.md

 }
 ```

-It just makes your code more concise and potentially readable, so we would rather recommend it when your code has no actual need for the index of the iterable your are currently looping.
+It just makes your code more concise and potentially readable, so we would rather recommend it when your code has no actual need for the index of the iterable you are currently looping.

-Back to business, our solution should appear relatively straightforward: we initalise a variable that will hold our final result (`res`) and at each iteration we proceed to take the leftmost not previously scanned digit.
+Back to business, our solution should appear relatively straightforward: we initialise a variable that will hold our final result (`res`) and at each iteration we proceed to take the leftmost not previously scanned digit.

 We then get its numerical value subtracting `48` (the ASCII code for the character `0`, see [here](https://en.wikipedia.org/wiki/ASCII#Printable_characters)) from it: C++ allows mathematical operations between `int`s and `char`s, sparing us the pain of creating some data structure or piece of logic to match them.